MileHacker Logo

 • Travel insurance, covering medical emergencies and evacuation, is a wise choice.
 World Nomads or SafetyWing options are available.

-• Mosquito-borne diseases (Dengue) are present.
+• Mosquito-diseases spread by vectors (Dengue) are present.
 Use Insect repellent with DEET.

 • Tap water is not safe to drink.
 Consume only bottled, boiled, or purified water.